-Polly is the musical theatre specialist for Doorstep, serving as the coordinator and Lead Artist for all of the DAS (Studio Courses).
+Polly is the musical theatre specialist for Doorstep, serving as the Lead Artist for all of the DAS (Studio Courses).
 She lectured at NW Kent College, and is a Dartington graduate, where she specialised in Balinese puppetry and dance.
 Polly is one of the 3 Doorstep Arts Co-Parents, looking after the core strands of our work & strategic direction.
 She leads the Participation strand.

-Mair coordinates the practical and technical elements of our Platform and Stories from Scratch strand of work, which includes producing the Doorstep Theatre Festival, as well as co-parenting our Stories from Scratch strand alongside Erin.
-She also takes a lead on all production-focused mentorship for young emerging artists and technicians, including support for interns.
+Mair coordinates the practical and technical elements of our Platform and Stories from Scratch strand of work, which includes producing the Doorstep Theatre events.
+She also takes a lead on mentorship for young emerging artists and technicians, including support for interns.

 Administration & Finance